vishalroygeek/NeSleep/README.md

 ## Installation

 You can either fork this github repository, or can simply use PyPi via pip.
-Also, you can watch the video tutorial [here](https://www.youtube.com/watch?v=C_H_zE6X43g).

 ```
 $ pip install nesleep